raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ```

 #### Changing the boot mode
-The easiest method to change the the default boot mode [raspi-config](../../configuration/raspi-config.md) to modify the `Boot Options`.
-Alternatively, edit the EEPROM configuration file to set the `BOOT_ORDER` according to the desired boot mode.
+To change the default boot mode use the `Boot Options`/`Boot Order` option in [raspi-config](../../configuration/raspi-config.md).
+Alternatively, edit the EEPROM configuration file manually and set the `BOOT_ORDER` according to the desired boot mode then use `rpi-eeprom-update -d -f ` to update the bootloader.

 ### USB mass storage boot
 This is a new feature and we recommend you check the Raspberry Pi [general discussion forum](https://www.raspberrypi.org/forums/viewforum.php?f=63&sid=c5b91609d530566a752920ca7996eb21) for queries or interoperability questions.